alexspirgel/extend/README.md

 Notes:

 * This function always performs a deep copy, there is no shallow copy option.
 Native solutions now exist for shallow copying.
+* Arrays are not merged, they are replaced without referencing the original.
+* Non-plain objects are passed by reference.
-* `undefined` values will not be merged into the target.
+* `undefined` values are not merged into the target.

 ## Installation